FluentU Review : Details, Features and What Real Users Have to Say

 — Kiandra Squires

-“Of all the available programs and various learning material I have tried in the past, including Duolingo, I have found FluentU to be among the most effective methods for learning.
-I began using FluentU as [an] auxiliary tool for better improving my comprehension in the language but have later come to find the program to be effective as an all around learning mechanism.
+“Of all the available programs and various learning materials I have tried in the past, including Duolingo, I have found FluentU to be among the most effective methods for learning.
+I began using FluentU as [an] auxiliary tool for better improving my comprehension in the language but have later come to find the program to be effective as an all-around learning mechanism.
 I have found it to be incredibly effective for improving vocabulary, understanding colloquialisms and idioms within various countries, as well as intense practice in common speech.”

 — Anthony J. Lopez

 “I am enjoying FluentU.
-I have been using this site for a couple weeks and I have definitely noticed a huge improvement in my vocabulary.
-I love that it uses a lot of relevant clips like Norman fait des videos to practice REAL French, and it is presented in such a fun way that it makes it easy to practice.
+I have been using this site for a couple of weeks and I have definitely noticed a huge improvement in my vocabulary.
+I love that it uses a lot of relevant clips like Norman fait des vidéos to practice REAL French, and it is presented in such a fun way that it makes it easy to practice.
 Using this site has become part of my daily routine.”

 — Rachel Hollars

-Expert Evaluations: FluentU Reviews by Language Pros
+Reviews by Language Pros

 What about the language gurus?
 What do the experts have to say about FluentU?